-The importance of this syndrome is the recognition that cutaneous vascular lesions may hint at an accompanying spinal cord angioma or AVM that may result in weakness or paralysis.
+The importance of this syndrome is the recognition that cutaneous vascular lesions may hint at an accompanying spinal cord angioma/AVM that may result in weakness or paralysis.

-The classic finding on plain film was vertical striations of the vertebral body.
-Plain films are usually of limited value but on occasion may show bony erosion of the spinal canal involving pedicles, lamina, or foramina in addition to involvement of the vertebral body itself
+The classic finding on plain film is vertical striations of the vertebral body.
+Plain films are usually of limited value but on occasion may show bony erosion of the spinal canal involving pedicles, lamina, or foramina in addition to involvement of the vertebral body.

-CT imaging may demonstrate intra-medullary or epidural haemorrhage.
+CT imaging may demonstrate intramedullary or epidural hemorrhage.
 Plain CT with bone windows may demonstrate vertebral body erosion and assist in determining whether the lesion originates from the spinal canal or from the vertebral body.
 Foraminal enlargement may also suggest the presence of dilated venous structures compressing exiting nerve roots in patients with symptoms of radiculopathy.

 Treatment and prognosis

 Patients should be referred to a neurosurgeon and an interventional radiologist for embolization and decompression.

 The renowned American neurologist Stanley Cobb (1888-1968) provided a full description of this condition in 1915, but Berenbruch described a case in 1890 4.

 - 1. Clark MT, Brooks EL, Chong W et-al. Cobb syndrome: a case report and systematic review of the literature.
 Pediatr.
 Neurol.
 2008;39 (6): 423-5. doi:10.1016/j.pediatrneurol.2008.08.001 - Pubmed citation